beinardus/BTCMapBot/README.md

 If, despite of these precautions, the filter function fails during runtime, an error is silently logged, and the result is assumed to be a mismatch.

+⚠️ **Important:**
+Grant the bot admin rights to allow it to post in a Telegram channel as only admins are allowed to post in a channel.
+There are no additional rights required for posting in other types of chats (group / private).

 ## btcmap-image-generator
 This service is used to provide the images for the Telegram notification's `photo` property.
 It uses `puppeteer` to convert an HTML page to a `png` image.